Should I wait?

 What to do?
 Sell now while the selling is good.
 Business owners that didn’t go under after the 2008 slide had to take what they could get from the tiny pool of buyers who still had capital to buy a business.
 Many scrambled to find buyers in their industry when there were no buyers to be had.
 If you leave some money on the table because you sold six months or a year before the market reached it’s peak you can comfort yourself by knowing that you didn’t have to sell after the tide turned and prices slid.

 Taxes and regulations for business and industry are likely going to change, but only the future knows how those changes will affect small businesses.
 The economy is booming, and has been for quite a while.
 Housing prices are at bubble-like levels again, and many investment groups have slowed their rate of investing.
 A downturn is in the tea leaves – so if your tentative plan is to sell in the next five years – sell now.

-Are you looking for businesses to buy but feel like the process might be too overwhelming?
-Would you like to know more about what it takes to buy a business?
-Please feel free to leave any questions or comments here, we would be happy to help.
+Are you a business owner who is on the fence about selling?
+Would you like to know what businesses like yours are currently selling for?
+Ask us!
+Please feel free to leave any questions or comments here and we would be happy to help.

 12995 South Cleveland Avenue, Suite 249